stylemistake/runner/README.md

 ## 6. Contribution

 Got a suggestion for a feature?
-Feel free to open a feature request in the issue section or make a pull request.
+Feel free to open a feature request in [issues section][issues].

 ## Contacts